nextleap-project/countermitm/source/new.rst

 Verified Groups
 ---------------------------

-We introduce a new secure **verified group** which is consistently secure against message transport layer attacks.
-Verified groups provide a simple to understand guarantee:
+We introduce a new secure **verified group**.
+Verified groups provide these simple to understand properties:

-All messages in a verified group are end-to-end encrypted and safe against active provider/network attackers.
-There are never any warnings about changed keys (like in Signal) that could be clicked away or cause worry.
+1. All messages in a verified group are end-to-end encrypted and secure against active provider/network attackers.
+That is, they cannot be read by a passive eavesdropper, nor intercepted by an active adversary attempting a Man-in-the-middle attack.

-Rather, a member who lost a device or key also looses the ability to read from or write to the verified group.
-It is required to find one group member to re-join the group.
+2. There are never any warnings about changed keys (like in Signal) that could be clicked away or cause worry.
+Rather, if a group member loses her device or her key, then she also looses the ability to read from or write to the verified group.
+To regain access it is required that this user joins the group again by find one group member an perform a "secure-join" as described below.

 Joining a verified group ("secure-join")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The goal of the secure-join protocol is to let a new
-member Bob join a verified group that Alice created or is herself a member of.
+The goal of the secure-join protocol is to let Alice make Bob a member (i.e., let Bob join) a verified group of which Alice is a member.
+Alice may have  created the group or become a member prior to the addition of Bob.

 The protocol re-uses the first five steps of the `setup-contact`_
 protocol with the following modifications:

-- all message names starting with "vc-" use the "vg-" prefix instead.
+- the message prefix "vc-" is substituted by "vg-".

-- in step 1 the oob-transferred type is ``TYPE=vg-invite`` and ``GROUP`` is
-  added to the bootstrap code indicating
-  Alice's offer of letting Bob join the group ``GROUP``.
+- in step 1 there are two changes.
+First, the oob-transferred type is changed to ``TYPE=vg-invite``.
+Second, the name of the group ``GROUP`` is added to the bootstrap code indicating Alice's offer of letting Bob join the group ``GROUP``.

 - in step 2 Bob manually confirms he wants to join ``GROUP``
   before his device sends the ``vg-request`` message.

-- in step 4 b) Bob's device adds ``GROUP`` to the encrypted part of the
-  'vc-request-with-auth' message, together with ``Bob_FP`` and the ``AUTH``
+- in step 4 b) the 'vc-request-with-auth' encrypted part includes ``GROUP`` besides with ``Bob_FP`` and ``AUTH``.
-  value from step 1.

-The steps from Step 6 of the `setup-contact`_ protocol are replaced
+After Step 6, the actions of the `setup-contact`_ are replaced
 with the following steps:

 6. Alice broadcasts an encrypted "vg-member-added" message to all members of
-   ``GROUP`` (including Bob), gossiping the Autocrypt keys of everyone,
+   ``GROUP`` (including Bob), gossiping the Autocrypt keys of all members (including Bob).
-   including the new member Bob.

 7. Bob receives the encrypted "vg-member-added" message and learns all the keys
    and e-mail addresses of group members.
 Bob's device sends a final